-Labor Day passed here without a fanfare.
-The three-day holiday filled our beach with folks, and portable barbeque grills.
+The three-day Labor Day holiday fills our beaches with folks, and portable barbeque grills.
 Most celebrants view Labor Day as the last day of summer or the day before children return to school.
 Few know the history of this holiday.
 In fact, the thought that workers are entitled to a paid holiday and need only work eight hours a day were at one time new concepts.

 Labor holiday is the result of workers seeking safer working conditions, higher wages and a shorter work day.
 Some owners were strongly opposed to the changes.
 Labor strikes followed and nonunion workers were hired to break the strike.
 Violence erupted and blood flowed.
 Police and troops were dispatched to end the uprisings and men were killed.
 The Pullman Car Strike of 1893 and the Hay Market Square incident of 1894 led to President Grover Cleveland declaring the first Monday of September a national holiday, Labor Day.